Workers Day of Mourning Act, 2016, S.O. 2016, c. 14Skip to content

 ix.
 The Ontario Provincial Police or a municipal police force.

 ix.
-A police service as defined in the Police Services Act, 2018.
+A police service as defined in the Community Safety and Policing Act, 2019.

 x.
 A fire department or ambulance service.